BlakeRain/blakerain.com/content/pages/about.md

 excerpt: Some information about me, what I do and have done.
 ---

 I like to believe I'm a software engineer.
-The languages that I use in my everyday work are primarily C++ and [Haskell](https://www.haskell.org/), although I also end up writing a lot of Python and JavaScript.
+The languages that I use in my everyday work are primarily Rust, C++, and [Haskell](https://www.haskell.org/), although I also end up writing a lot of Python and JavaScript.
 My current editor of choice is [neovim](https://neovim.io), although I sometimes use [vscode](https://code.visualstudio.com/) and the venerable [emacs](https://www.gnu.org/software/emacs/) for those [irreplaceable](https://orgmode.org/) modes.
 [Linux](https://www.linux.org/) has almost always been my main operating system both personally and professionally, with some Unix thrown in for variety.
-Recently I've moved to the M1 for my daily driver.
+Recently I've moved to the Apple M1 for my daily driver.

 I currently work at [Neo Technologies](https://neotechnologiesltd.com/) as the Technical Director.